Here are answers to some of the most Frequently Asked Questions:

 A: To be able to study at the Defense Language Institute Foreign Language Center you must be either in the armed services, already employed by the federal government or be working for a law enforcement agency.
-The Institute is situated on the Presidio of Monterey, (POM), California.
+The institute is situated on the Presidio of Monterey, (POM), California.

 Civilians and veterans may attend DLIFLC when language proficiency is a condition of his/her employment in one of the above organizations.
 The employee’s supervisor must document the requirement and eligibility.
 Additionally, the supervisor must provide the address to which the score report should be sent in order to ensure the results are placed in the civilian’s personnel record.

-In case you are not associated with any of the above groups, you should contact the AMERICAN COUNCIL ON THE TEACHING OF FOREIGN LANGUAGES (ACTFL) who should be able to assist you in finding a foreign language school for civilians.
+In case you are not associated with any of the above groups, you should contact the AMERICAN COUNCIL ON THE TEACHING OF FOREIGN LANGUAGES (ACTFL) which should be able to assist you in finding a foreign language school for civilians.

-A: Our annual Language Day event takes place in mid-May, and we welcome students, teachers, language professionals and general public to visit our campus at the Presidio of Monterey.
+A: Our annual Language Day event takes place in mid-May and we welcome students, teachers, language professionals and the general public to visit our campus at the Presidio of Monterey.
 Please contact us by March, in the year of the event, and we will be happy to send your school an official invitation.

-Please keep in mind that hats, sunglasses, cameras and sun block are all good things to bring.
+Please keep in mind that hats, sunglasses, and sun block are all good things to bring.
 Students can bring backpacks but they will need to leave them on the bus and will not have access to them during the day.